 If you're looking for the real thing, these likely won't satisfy your craving.
 That said, several of the remakes I mentioned above include quality-of-life improvements as well as minor changes like souped-up graphics.

 The Case for Classic Games

 In my case, being able to play PS2 games on my PS4 meant I got a rare chance to play through a few of my all-time favorites.
 But you're still effectively dealing with all the headaches of a modern game system, with download times being only one of many issues.

-If you’d rather have blockier graphics and smaller worlds that go hand-in-hand with the simpler pick-up-and-play nature of older games, you’re not alone.
-I agree completely, and I made a case for it:
+If you'd rather have blockier graphics and smaller worlds that go hand-in-hand with the simpler pick-up-and-play nature of older games, you're not alone.
+I agree completely that older games were better.